If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 - Determine exactly how much capital you need and how much capital you have to get your business off the ground.
 Generally, when bootstrapping your business, you may want to consider starting a business that involves less startup capital.

 - Consider starting a business that will generate immediate returns so you can put money back into the business

 - Be as lean as possible - this refers to cutting down expenses as much as possible, such as payroll, fancy software tools, unnecessary travel, renting an office, etc

 - Consider outsourcing instead of hiring - in the beginning, you may not need to hire someone permanently to help run your business.
 It tends to be much less expensive to outsource work to a freelancer and hire someone permanently down the road!

 Want to learn more about bootstrapping your business?
 Check out this article

-What Skills Do I Need To Succeed For My Hot Sauce Business?
+What Skills Do I Need To Succeed In Starting A Hot Sauce Business?

 Let’s look at these skills in more detail so you can identify what you need to succeed in your day-to-day business operations: